Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Finance at University of Phoenix

-If a career as a financial manager interests you, a Bachelor of Science in Business with a Financial Planning Certificate at University of Phoenix can help you learn how to analyze financial information to address business needs.
+If a career as a financial manager interests you, a Bachelor of Science in Finance and Technology at University of Phoenix can help you learn how to analyze financial information to address business needs.
 However, if you’re interested in one of the different types of financial managers, such as being a treasurer or cash manager, you will have to look up the specific education and requirements for those roles as the necessary focus areas may not be taught in the UOPX degree program.

 In the business and financial planning program, you’ll learn top skills such as management, operations, financial planning and financial analysis.
 More specifically, you’ll learn how to examine areas of financial planning that can be used to improve decision-making and analyze financial information to improve operational performance.